Finish Your Basement with Mr. Remodeler

 If simplicity is the order of the day, then we can meet that expectation as well.
 Homeowners often think that a job has to be huge and complex before a remodeler will take the time to look at it.
 That may be the case for some companies, but at Mr. Remodeler we don’t walk away from a challenge.
 Many times the growing pains experienced in a home can be solved with the simplest expansion methods.

 This is accomplished by our people working with you to establish how much space is needed for storage and how much is needed for activities.
 Once that is done, we go to work running the necessary electrical and framing in walls.
-Wallboard is hung, taped, and finished on walls and ceilings, unless a drop ceiling is desired.
+The wallboard is hung, taped, and finished on walls and ceilings unless a drop ceiling is desired.

 Walls and ceilings are painted, flooring is laid, and doors are installed as needed.
-To finish the job, base trim is installed along the floors, and finished electrical is done, such as the installation of plate covers, light fixtures, and such.
+To finish the job, the base trim is installed and finished electrical is done, such as the installation of plate covers, light fixtures, and such.
 Your basement now has storage space and space for a nearly infinite number of activities.

 She did, however, want it to feel finished.
 Bare concrete walls just wouldn’t give the feeling she desired.
 Our solution met her needs regarding both budget and ambiance

 The solution was to partition off one-third of the basement for laundry and storage, and two-thirds for the studio.

 We ran minimal electrical because that was all she required, then painted everything white.
 This included the bare concrete wall, as well as the open joists, HVAC ductwork, and plumbing that made up the ceiling, which was all white.
 Then we laid a good vinyl flooring that would wear well over time, and trimmed the room out.
 She was very happy with the final project, and it was exactly what she needed.